baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 * IP Networking Utilities
     * [`ping`][25] (Packet Internet Gropper) is like a sonar pulse sent to detect another IP address.
     It is used to test the connection and latency between two network connections.
+    * [`cryping`][69] is a `ping` like command line utility that extends the functionality of the traditional `ping` command to include ping individual specific ports, ping HTTP, SMTP, POP3 or NNTP services, time stamps, audible alarms, etc.
     * [`dig`][59] (domain information groper) is a flexible tool for interrogating DNS name servers.
     It performs DNS lookups and displays the answers that are returned from the name server(s) that were queried.
     * [`traceroute`][26] (trace route) is a diagnostic tool for displaying the route (path) and measuring transit delays of packets across an IP network.
+    * [`mtr` aka My TraceRoute or Matt's TraceRoute][70] combines the functions of the traceroute and ping programs in one network diagnostic tool.
     * [`netcat` or `nc`][22] is a [highly functional][21] Unix utility which reads and writes data across network connections, using TCP or UDP protocol.
     It is designed to be a reliable "back-end" tool that can